tastejs/todomvc/codestyle.md

 - Semicolon
 - Strict mode
 - No trailing whitespace
-- Variables at the top of the scope
+- Variable declaration at the top of the scope when used by both outer and inner scope
 - Multiple variable statements
 - Space after keywords and between arguments and operators
 - Return early
-- JSHint valid
+- JSHint and JSCS valid
 - Consistency

 Example: